JakobLewis/mage-stash/README.md

 - Rename Manifest to Bookshelf for clarity
 - Foreign-Plugin API that uses sockets for inter-process Plugin loading and communication
 - CLI for regularly refreshing cached Wisps
-- Pretty TUI that lists all actions being performed :D
+- Pretty TUI that lists all actions being performed :